-Your Fall 2020 course schedule
+Your Fall 2023 course schedule

-As part of Monmouth’s core curriculum, a standard set of courses is required for all students to earn a Monmouth degree.
+As part of Monmouth’s Core Curriculum, a standard set of courses is required for all students to earn a Monmouth degree.

 Section “50” is simply a placeholder.
 In early August, you will be assigned a specific section and instructor who will also serve as your primary academic advisor during your first semester.